wpmetabox/docs/_docs/rwmb-the-value.md

 It's very helpful in case you want to output a real Google maps for `map` field, or a player for `oembed` field.

-Unlike [rwmb_get_value()](/rwmb-get-value/), this function always output human-readable content.
-For example, for a checkbox list, it outputs the labels of the choices, not the value.
+Unlike [rwmb_get_value()](/rwmb-get-value/), this function always outputs human-readable content.
+For example, for a checkbox list, it outputs the labels of the choices, not the values.

 ## Usage